Post-Surgery Workout Instructions

 - Wear your garment, day and night

-Second week after surgery
+Second week post-surgery

 The past week may have been a little boring, but don’t rush back into a workout routine.
 You can start gradually with cardiovascular activities like speed walking, or walking on a treadmill.
 It’s too soon to run, but establishing a good stretch routine is beneficial for next week’s workouts.
 Light hand weights can be introduced toward the end of the week, but be gentle.
 You should avoid exercising the surgical area to prevent scarring and promote optimal healing.

-Third week after surgery
+Third week post-surgery

 It’s finally time to start lifting again!
 But, start with light weights and keep your garment on while you pump iron.
 Each day you can increase your reps and eventually switch to machines once you feel comfortable.
 Remember, steer clear of the chest region while exercising.
 You’re still healing and it’s important not to irritate the surgical site.

-Fourth week after surgery
+Fourth week post-surgery

 When the week’s over, your body will be almost back to normal at the surgical site, so it’s time to gradually increase your exercise regimen.
 At this point, it’s safe to increase weights for body parts aside from the chest and increase the cardiovascular training.